dpneal123/ReadIt/README.md

 1. Forum creators can add admins/moderators to their forums
    1. Allow creators, admins & moderators to delete posts in said forum
    2. Creator/admin can edit forum info or mark as active/inactive
-2. Allow users to like/save/comment on posts
-   1. Like/save on all posts
-   2. Only allow comments on posts in forums the user is a part of
-3. Allow replies to comments
-4. Allow users to join forums instead of user being in all forums on account creation
-5. Allow forums (and by extension the posts in them) to be private until user is accepted to the forum
+2. Allow forums (and by extension the posts in them) to be private until user is accepted to the forum
-6. Events/notifications to keep track of the above?
+3. Events/notifications to keep track of the above
-7. Update UI
+4. Update UI
-8. Add email functionality for registering and resetting forgotten password
-9. Infinite scroll instead of pagination
-10. Add featured posts, forums (most popular) to dashboard
-11. Differentiate more between Dashboard, Posts.View and Forums.Show
+5. Differentiate more between Dashboard, Posts.View and Forums.Show

-### Current Bugs

-1. Deleting a post in 'My Posts' returns to route('posts.index') instead of posts.personal
-2. Editing a post in 'My Posts' returns to the Post.Show View, but when you press 'Back to Posts', it returns to route('posts.index') instead of posts.personal